-Jelly lures are extemely popular to use to catch pollock, bass, coalfish, mackerel and a range of other species, but the spinning and bass rods which are often used with these lures often struggle to cast the very light jelly lures.
-Eddystone eels and jelly worms for example are too light to cast with normal spinning or bass rods, even if jig heads are used.
-Extra weight therefore needs to be added, but adding weight in the wrong way will kill the realistic action of the lures – which is the whole point of using them in the first place.
+Jelly lures are extremely popular to use to catch pollock, bass, coalfish, mackerel and a range of other species, but the spinning and bass rods which are often used with these lures often struggle to cast the very light jelly lures.
+Eddystone eels and jelly worms, for example, are too light to cast with normal spinning or bass rods, even if jig heads are used.
+Extra weight, therefore, needs to be added, but adding weight in the wrong way will kill the realistic action of the lures – which is the whole point of using them in the first place.

 Related article: Jelly and Soft Lures